Quick Overview: Cat Drooling

 What Causes Drooling?

-Oral or mouth pain can come from many sources but the most common and most serious are oral masses and tumors, and dental disease.
-Dental disease in cats can be quite painful and can include gum disease, resorptive tooth disease (where teeth lose their enamel coating), tooth root abscesses and broken teeth.
+Oral or mouth pain can come from many sources.
+The most common problem is dental disease.
+Tooth and gum disease in cats can be painful, but can be difficult to spot.
+Common dental problems in cats include gum disease, resorptive tooth disease (where teeth lose their enamel coating), tooth root abscesses and broken teeth.

 - Bad breath (halitosis)